leocr03/backend-stack-demo/README.md

 * *Spring WebFlux*
     * Just reusing some code and adapting to work with ```Mono``` and ```Flux```
     * Common reactive programming functions (map, filter, etc.) is out of scope.
+* Redis
+    * It's being used to save data consumed by Kafka
+* MongoDB
+    * It's being used to save data consumed by RabbitMQ

 ## How to Use
 In order to run the tests easily, GET endpoints were created to produce a value.